Keyhaven

 Keyhaven is a hamlet on the south coast of England in the county of Hampshire.
 It is a fishing village, but the trade has been in decline for a period of years and its main draw now is tourism, especially sailing.

 Overview

 Keyhaven lies in the district of the New Forest and is just within the borders of the New Forest National Park.
 It is in the civil parish of Milford-on-Sea, and it lies at one end of the shingle bank known as Hurst Spit which leads to Hurst Castle.
 Keyhaven draws visitors through its outstanding natural beauty, from the views over the Solent to the abundance of open farm land.
 To the east of Keyhaven lies the nature reserve of Keyhaven marshes.

 History

-The name "Keyhaven" means ‘Harbour where cows are shipped’; OE cū (genitive cȳ) + hæfen.
+The name "Keyhaven" means 'Harbour where cows are shipped'; from the Old English cū (genitive cȳ) + hæfen.
 Cattle and sheep were transported from the Isle of Wight to the water meadows of the Avon around Christchurch.